devraj-raghuvanshi/heart-disease-prediction/README.md

 # heart-disease-prediction
-This project focuses on predicting heart disease using neural networks.
+This project focuses on analysing and then predicting heart disease using ANN.
 The accuracy achieved is 82.44%